Shortest Paths and Convex Hulls in 2D Complexes with Non-Positive Curvature: Convex Hulls

 \begin{conjecture} $H_k = H_{k+1}$ for some polynomially bounded $k$. \end{conjecture}

-Lacking a proof of the conjecture, we \Anna{will use linear programming to find the points where the boundary of the convex hull crosses the edges of the complex.} Let $B$ be the set of edges of the complex that have points other than $O$ inside the convex hull.
-These are found as described in the previous section. \Anna{Our algorithm and our notation will be simpler} if the points of $P$ all lie on edges of the complex. \Anna{(In particular, the convex hull inside a cell $C$ will be at most a triangle since no points of $P$ will be internal to $C$.)} We can achieve this by constructing an edge $e_p$ from $O$ through each point $p \in P$ (except the point $O$). \Anna{Each such edge divides a cell in two.} \Anna{Point $p$ is then represented in local coordinates by the distance along edge $e_p$ from $O$ to point $p$.
-We will use $p$ to refer both to the point and to its local coordinate, i.e.~its distance from $O$ (in the same way that we refer to a point on the real line as a number). }
+Lacking a proof of the conjecture, we will use linear programming to find the points where the boundary of the convex hull crosses the edges of the complex. }

+Our algorithm and our notation will be simpler if the points of $P$ all lie on edges of the complex.
+In particular, the convex hull inside a cell $C$, if non-empty, will be a triangle or quadrilateral (depending on whether $O$ is in the convex hull) since no points of $P$ will be internal to $C$.
+We can achieve this by constructing a new edge $e_p$ from $O$ through each point $p \in P$ (except the point $O$).
+Each such edge divides a cell in two.
+Point $p$ is then represented in local coordinates by the distance along edge $e_p$ from $O$ to point $p$.
+We will use $p$ to refer both to the point and to its local coordinate, i.e.,~its distance from $O$ (in the same way that we refer to a point on the real line as a number).

+Let $B$ be the set of edges of the complex that contain points other than $O$ inside the convex hull.
+These correspond to points of $\LCH(P)$ in $V$ and can be found as described in the previous section.

+For clarity of presentation we will separate into two cases depending on whether the origin is inside the convex hull.